MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/dpm-support-issues.md

 ::: moniker range="<=sc-dpm-2019"

--   As an Azure virtual machine - From DPM 2012 R2 Update 3 onwards you can install DPM as an Azure virtual machine.
+-   As an Azure virtual machine - You can install DPM- 2019 as an Azure virtual machine.
 There are a number of restrictions in this deployment.
 For detailed information, see the row [DPM as an Azure virtual machine](~/dpm/install-dpm.md#setup-prerequisites) in the Setup prerequisites table.

--   As a Windows virtual machine in VMware - From DPM 2012 R2 Update 5 onwards you can install DPM on a Windows virtual machine in a VMware environment.
+-   As a Windows virtual machine in VMware - You can install DPM 2019 on a Windows virtual machine in a VMware environment.
 In this configuration, DPM can protect Microsoft workloads running as Windows virtual machines in VMware.

 ::: moniker-end